pulumi/docs/content/docs/reference/pkg/azure-nextgen/storsimple/storageaccountcredential.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const storageAccountCredential = new azure_nextgen.storsimple.latest.StorageAccountCredential("storageAccountCredential", {
+const storageAccountCredential = new azure_nextgen.storsimple.StorageAccountCredential("storageAccountCredential", {
     accessKey: {
         encryptionAlgorithm: "RSAES_PKCS1_v_1_5",
         encryptionCertThumbprint: "A872A2DF196AC7682EE24791E7DE2E2A360F5926",